shalamand3r/AutoKeyer/README.md

 # AutoKeyer ⌨️
 ### A macOS autotyper

-AutoKeyer is a lightweight menu bar utility designed to simulate human-like typing for whatever is on your clipboard.
+AutoKeyer is a lightweight menu bar utility designed to simulate human-like *character by character* typing for whatever is on your clipboard.
 This is useful when you're dealing with restrictive text fields that block pasting.

 ---